Team-Parrot-Project/Parrot/README.md

 ## Gantt Chart

-A Gantt chart is a visual representation of a project schedule that displays tasks as horizontal bars on a timeline.
-It illustrates the start and end dates of each task, dependencies between tasks, and overall project progress.
-In project management apps, Gantt charts provide an efficient way to plan, track, and communicate project timelines, helping teams visualize the project's timeline, allocate resources, identify bottlenecks, and monitor progress towards completion.
+A Gantt chart is a visual tool that displays project tasks as horizontal bars on a timeline, enabling efficient project planning, tracking, resource allocation, bottleneck identification, and progress monitoring in project management apps.

 We Implemented an intuitive user experience for the Gantt chart visualization in Parrot by leveraging the capabilities of npm packages such as [moment](https://momentjs.com/) for time manipulation, [snapsvg](http://snapsvg.io/) for interactive SVG rendering, [frappe-gantt](https://frappe.io/) for Gantt chart functionality, and [sass](https://sass-lang.com/) for seamless and maintainable styling.

+By integrating the Gantt chart with the application's state, this enabled real-time updates and synchronization with the project data.

 ## Websocket Live Notifications